VERA & VSIP Guide 2026: Take the Buyout?

 | HHS | Closed | Applications closed March 2025 |

-What to watch: If voluntary separation targets aren't met, agencies may proceed to Reduction in Force (RIF).
+What to watch: The DHS shutdown adds instability beyond DOGE-driven reductions.
+If voluntary separation targets aren't met at other agencies, RIFs may follow.
 Understanding VERA/VSIP now could help you make a proactive decision.

 Eligibility Requirements